CMMS Software Pricing in 2026: Real Costs, Models & Vendor Table

 - Track improvements in asset uptime and maintenance completion rates

-- Analyze reduction in unplanned downtime and overtime labor
+- Analyze the reduction in unplanned downtime and overtime labor

 - Compare before/after data on energy usage and vendor SLA compliance